adam-360/Scrabble/README.md

 - Public: Anyone can join a public game, but they must enter the password that was set by the host.
 Once started, public games can be observed by players.

 ## Gameplay
 To start a classic Scrabble game, click on *Classic Scrabble*, then *Create a game*.
-Set the game paramters (Timer, Dictionary and Visibility).
+Set the game parameters (Timer, Dictionary and Visibility).
 When you are ready, confirm the settings and create the game.
 The version currently only has a beginner level, so choose *Débutant*.
 Click on *Initialiser La Partie* when you are ready to start the game and wait for a player to join the game.
 To join a classic Scrabble game, click on *Classic Scrabble*, then *Join a game*.
 You will see a list of available games filtered by their visibility.

 Each turn, the player can either place letters to form a word, exchange letters or pass the turn.